katalix/l2tp-ktest/README.md

 The test machine will require:

+* the GNU bash shell,
 * root permissions to run the test suite,
-* libnl-3,
+* runtime libraries for libnl-3 and libnl-genl-3
 * a version of [iproute2](https://github.com/shemminger/iproute2) supporting the l2tp subcommand: most Linux distributions include this by default

-You can then run the test suite using the script:
+You can then run the test suite using the l2tp_ktest bash script.
+The script offers various options to control what it does: you can see documentation for these by passing it the -h command line option.

+Alternatively, to simply run the suite of tests, execute the script with no arguments:

     $ sudo ./l2tp_ktest

-This will iterate through all the unit tests and generate a summary of results at the end.
-Pay attention to any failing test cases, and watch a serial console for any kernel oopses.
+The script will probe the system for its capabilities prior to running the tests, and will exclude any tests which aren't supported by the system.
+For example, tests using AF_INET6 addresses won't be run on a system that lacks IPv6 support.

 ## Running individual components